Projects Accepting Donations

 - Permits have been filed and approved through the Town of Coupeville and Department of Natural Resources (Yay!).

-- Permits have been filed with the United States Army Corp of Engineers and Washington Department of Fish and Wildlife.
+- JARPA Permit has been filed with the United States Army Corp of Engineers and Washington Department of Fish and Wildlife and accepted on January 3, 2020.
 We expect up to a year to year-and-a-half for USACE to approve our permit.

 Funding – We submitted a Rural County Economic Development Grant through Island County for the full project cost, minus 10% matching, of approximately $972,180.00.
 The Port of Coupeville will be responsible for $97,218.00.